mixailche/permutation-decoding/README.md

 ## Build

-Can be built using either Visual Studio on Windows or CMake on other platforms.
+Can be built using either Visual Studio or CMake.

 #### Build via CMake